keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/42.south-carolina/state.md

 usmle: '10'
 visible: false
 googletitle: 'South Carolina Licensure Requirements'
-googledesc: 'South Carolina licensure is averaging 3 to 5 1/2 months for Domestic Graduates from the submission of the application to the Medical Board to the issuance of the Physician South Carolina Medical Board.
-The South Carolina Medical Board has mandated the use of FCVS, which can add time to the licensure process.'
+googledesc: 'South Carolina licensure is averaging 3 to 5 1/2 months for Domestic Graduates from the submission of the application to the Medical Board to issuance by the Physician South Carolina Medical Board.
+The South Carolina Medical Board has mandated use of FCVS, which can add time to the process.'
 twitterenable: true
 twittercardoptions: summary
 twittertitle: 'South Carolina Licensure Requirements'
-twitterdescription: 'South Carolina licensure is averaging 3 to 5 1/2 months for Domestic Graduates from the submission of the application to the Medical Board to the issuance of the Physician South Carolina Medical Board.
-The South Carolina Medical Board has mandated the use of FCVS, which can add time to the licensure process.'
+twitterdescription: 'South Carolina licensure is averaging 3 to 5 1/2 months for Domestic Graduates from the submission of the application to the Medical Board to issuance by the Physician South Carolina Medical Board.
+The South Carolina Medical Board has mandated use of FCVS, which can add time to the process.'
 articleenabled: false
 musiceventenabled: false
 orgaenabled: false